HIFK Fotboll: Supporters and rivalries

-Historically, HIFK was primarily the club for the Swedish-speaking population in Helsinki.
-However, the club nowadays is bilingual and language doesn't play an important role in the club anymore.
-Nowadays, the most renowned supporter group of the club is Stadin Kingit (in English: "the kings of Stadi").
-Its name derives from the common slang nickname for Helsinki (Stadi).
+Historically, HIFK was primarily a club for the Swedish-speaking population in Helsinki.
+Nowadays the club is bilingual.
+The most renowned supporter group of the club was Stadin Kingit (in English: "the kings of Stadi").
+Its name was derived from the common slang nickname for Helsinki (Stadi).
 Many members attend the handball, bandy and ice hockey matches of HIFK as well.

-The single most important fixture for HIFK supporters is the one against the major local rivals, HJK.
-The fixture is commonly known as Stadin derby.
+The single most important fixture for HIFK supporters is against the major local rivals, HJK.
+The fixture is commonly known as the Stadin derby and was last played during the Veikkausliiga season of 2022.

 Club structure

-HIFK Fotboll run a large number of teams including 3 men's teams, 3 women's teams, 1 men's veterans team, 16 boys' teams and 5 girls' teams.
+HIFK Fotboll operate a large number of teams including 3 men's teams, 3 women's teams, 1 men's veterans team, 16 boys' teams and 5 girls' teams.

-HIFK (Men's First Team) are competing in Veikkausliiga.
-This is the highest tier in the Finnish football system.